forfuncsake/minissdpc/README.md

-# minissdpd
+# minissdpc
 Client package for communicating with minissdpd over it's Unix socket

 # Usage
-Examples of package usage can be found in the `minissdpc` client application (https://github.com/forfuncsake/minissdpd/tree/master/cmd/minissdpc).
+Examples of package usage can be found in the `minissdpc` client application (https://github.com/forfuncsake/minissdpc/tree/master/cmd/minissdpc).

 # Documentation
-godoc can be found here: https://godoc.org/github.com/forfuncsake/minissdpd
+godoc can be found here: https://godoc.org/github.com/forfuncsake/minissdpc

 # Why?
 I wanted to run some mock devices (for home automation) on my synology using the Belkin Wemo protocol, but UDP port 1900 was already in use.